-To select the type of deployment/installation, you use one of the three following radio buttons provided in the Direct-network install area:
+To select the type of deployment/installation, use one of the three following radio buttons provided in the Direct-network install area:

-- Yes: You select this radio button if you want to perform a direct-network installation, where deployment and installation are done over the network. - No: You select this radio button if you want to perform a standard network deployment with local installation, or if you want to use CDs for deployment and installation. - Prompt the user when the image is deployed: You select this radio button if you want the person at the target computer to determine which type of deployment/installation to perform. - From the Menu Appearance tab, you can control the appearance of the installation- menu system.
-From the this tab, you can define the following: - Color settings: Use these settings to change the background and foreground colors, including the colors to use when a menu item is highlighted and selected. - Layout settings: Use this setting to change the background character, margins, status-line text, select-line text, and 3-D window shadowing.
-The Status line is located at the bottom of the installation menus.
-The select line is displayed at the bottom of multiple-selection installation menus.
+- Yes: You select this radio button if you want to perform a direct-network installation, where deployment and installation are done over the network. - No: You select this radio button if you want to perform a standard network deployment with local installation, or if you want to use CDs for deployment and installation. - Prompt the user when the image is deployed: You select this radio button if you want the person at the target computer to determine which type of deployment/installation to perform. - From the Menu Appearance tab, you can control the display of menu items within the map viewer window.
+These settings, which only apply to base maps, can be defined at both the map level (global) and the menu-item (local) level.
+Global values are set within the Map Appearance tab of the Map Settings dialog.
+Local overrides are defined within the Menu Appearance and Background Image tabs of the Menu Item Properties window.